songchunlin/en/about/index.md

 ## My Hobby

 In my spare time, I enjoy writing, reading, running, hiking, playing badminton and watching sci-fi movies as well as reading science and technology news.
 I'm learning photography currently.
-I'm also interested in all kinds of electronic products, especially that created by Apple.
+I'm also interested in all kinds of electronic products, especially created by Apple.
 As a graduate student majored in geography, I have travelled many places in China, mostly in western China.
 But I want to go to more places such as Antarctica, the North Pole, or even the Mars in the future.

 ## About This Blog